If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 How can my healthcare provider tell if my child has CP?

+CP is often diagnosed in the first two years of a child’s life.
 Your healthcare provider will look at your child’s muscles, posture and reflexes.
 They will also ask you about your child’s physical development.
+They may monitor your child over time, tracking their growth and development.
 Your healthcare provider may also order special tests, such as a CT scan or an MRI, to see if there is any damage to the brain.
+These tests can also help your healthcare provider determine if your child’s symptoms are the result of a different disorder.

 What are the treatment options?